Leexa Fox

 Leexa Fox is the stage name of Axeel Díaz Gutierrez, a Mexican drag performer who competed on the fourth season of La Más Draga and won the second season of Drag Race México.
 She is from Mexicali.

 Career

 Leexa Fox won the second season of Drag Race México.
 For the makeover challenge, she was partnered with her sister.
 The duo's outfits served as a message for the non-binary community.

+On April 8th 2026, it was announced that they will be part of the cast of an upcoming TV Series based on the life of LGBT icon and Mexican celebrity Francis Garcia, portraying her during her youth.